brilliancebitcoin/nostrgram/README.md

 * [x] make the emoji button functional
 * [x] on mobile, push up the chat log when a user opens their keyboard
 * [x] integrate nos2x
+* [x] fix the socket disruption -- users report if you leave the app and return to it later, you can't see messages without a hard refresh, but sending still works
 * [ ] private groups with shared decryption keys
 * [ ] multi select emojis before closing emoji window
 * [ ] integrate lnbits